How to bring positive energy into your home in 2025 – 9 expert tips

 (Image credit: Future)

 When it comes to welcoming positive energy into your home it's crucial to make your space feel more receptive by keeping entryways clear, to create a seamless flow from the front door into the rooms beyond.
+You might have not thought about how to create an entryway into your living room before but it will massively help the flow of your entire home.

 "You want fresh positive energy to have an unrestricted route into your home so clean the front door and the area around it then keep it free of junk and debris," suggests Suzanne.

-Before adding: "open an external door or large window wide for at least a couple of minutes each day to boost oxygen levels and activate life force energy."
+Before adding, "Open an external door or large window wide for at least a couple of minutes each day to boost oxygen levels and activate life force energy."

-3. Keep your home dust-free
+3. Try keep your home dust-free

 White room with door open to understairs cleaning cupboard painted in green to show dusting essentials to highlight how to bring positive energy into your home